 Evaluating Costs for Home Renovation

-Before you decide to make an offer, take a look at these tips for gathering the information you need:
+Before you decide to make a strong offer on a house, take a look at these tips for gathering the information you need:

 First, hire a home inspector

 Hiring a professional home inspector will advise you on what shape the house is in and can help to estimate the costs to make the changes you’d want.
 Does the house need minor renovations, such as new flooring or replacement of doors?
 Or major projects like replacing the HVAC system and remodeling the ancient kitchen?
 Are there expensive structural problems that could make buying the house a bad idea?
 Knowing the full condition of the fixer-upper will help you decide if it’s worth your investment.
 You will also want to conduct a personal home inspection before even considering hiring a professional — this will allow you to save time and money since if the house doesn’t even pass your inspection, you won’t need to hire a professional.

 Do your research before making the offer

 Get prices for renovations you intend to make.
 Ideally, have your contractor lined up, so they can walk through the house with you and give you a written estimate before you make an offer.

 Look carefully at your finances, determine your budget for home improvement, and research any loans you may need.
 Make sure you’re not getting in over your head–becoming house poor will make your dream home not so dreamy after all.
 Remember to factor in the costs of living somewhere else during the renovation, if you can’t live in the house.

 Decide what, if any, work you can do yourself